-- 6.1 The CEO delegates most of the day-to-day financial management to the CFO while retaining ultimate responsibility.
-In accordance with the Academy Trust Handbook, the CFO should be employed by the trust, and the trust must obtain prior ESFA approval if it is proposing, to appoint a CFO who will not be an employee. - 6.2 The CFO need not discharge all their duties personally.
-The Trust may employ additional staff or contractors with the relevant skills and knowledge at the appropriate time. - 6.3 The CEO may also delegate financial management of individual academies in the Trust to the Academy principals whilst retaining ultimate responsibility. - 6.4 The Assistant CFO provides support to the CFO in the day-to-day operation of the financial systems and is responsible for ensuring the maintenance of timely and accurate accounting records, budgeting and forecasting and overseeing financial audits, ESFA and other statutory returns.
-To the extent that the CEO has delegated financial management to the relevant Principals of individual academies, the latter are supported in the day-to-day budgeting of the respective academy by the Trust Assistant CFO.

-6.5 The CFO and their finance staff must be appropriately qualified and/or experienced.
-Trusts must assess whether the CFO, and others holding key financial posts, should have a business or accountancy qualification and hold membership of a relevant professional body, dependent on the risk, scale, and complexity of financial operations.
+- 7.1 The CEO delegates most of the day-to-day financial management to the CFOO while retaining ultimate responsibility.
+In accordance with the Academy Trust Handbook, the CFOO should be employed by the trust, and the trust must obtain prior DFE approval if it is proposing, to appoint a CFOO who will not be an employee. - 7.2 The CFOO need not discharge all their duties personally.
+The Trust may employ additional staff or contractors with the relevant skills and knowledge at the appropriate time. - 7.3 The CEO may also delegate financial management of individual academies in the Trust to the Academy principals whilst retaining ultimate responsibility. - 7.4 The Assistant CFO provides support to the CFO in the day-to-day operation of the financial systems and is responsible for ensuring the maintenance of timely and accurate accounting records, budgeting and forecasting and overseeing financial audits, DFE and other statutory returns.
+To the extent that the CEO has delegated financial management to the relevant Principals of individual academies, the latter are supported in the day-to-day budgeting of the respective academy by the Trust Assistant CFO. - 7.5 The CFOO and their finance staff must be appropriately qualified and/or experienced.
+Trusts must assess whether the CFOO, and others holding key financial posts, should have a business or accountancy qualification and hold membership of a relevant professional body, dependent on the risk, scale and complexity of financial operations. - 7.6 The Trust CFOO is responsible for managing the strategy and operation of the business functions of the Trust, including, payroll, estates, health and safety, human resources, compliance and administration. - 7.7 This includes leading on procurement processes, managing tenders where appropriate, conducting due diligence, benchmarking, and evaluating suppliers, negotiating deals, and ensuring value for money.
+The CFOO is also responsible for managing the payroll provision with the payroll provider and, in conjunction with the CEO and Principals, conducting reviews of the school's staffing structure to ensure effective deployment of staff and financial efficiency. - 7.8 All staff are responsible for ensuring that they operate within the realms of this policy and any supporting procedures.